Can I still get my Sprint V analyzer calibrated?

 We also have to replace consumable parts, such as oxygen and carbon monoxide sensors at routine intervals.
 The annual calibration and service allow us to change the sensors at the appropriate time to ensure accurate readings.

 Why does my FGA lock out when its calibration is expired?

 The British Standards BS:7967 and BS EN:50379 state that an FGA should only be used with a valid calibration status.
 The HHIC state in their guidance on using an FGA for the commissioning of newly installed appliances that this work should only be done with an FGA with an up to date calibration status.

-Anton by Crowcon require the analysers back on time each year so that the sensors in the instruments are running in harmony with the analyser calibration certificate date.
-This protects our customers from having a valid certificate on their analysers but sensors failing early causing inconvenience and extra charges.
+Anton by Crowcon require the analyzers back on time each year so that the sensors in the instruments are running in harmony with the analyzer calibration certificate date.
+This protects our customers from having a valid certificate on their analyzers but sensors failing early causing inconvenience and extra charges.

 Where do I send my Anton by Crowcon FGA for service and calibration?

 Book your service direct with our new online booking system by clicking here, shop.crowcon.com.

 Our E-commerce platform is available for Service bookings 24/7 and features DPD express drop off and DPD express return delivery at no extra charge.